 Of course, there are ways to reduce the risks and that’s what I am going to talk about in the next chapters of this post.

 According to SEGOB and this site, in 2019, there has been a total of 15+M arrivals in Quintana Roo state only, 5,7% more than the previous year.

 There are indeed fewer safe places in Mexico that I would rather avoid.
 I have been traveling around Mexico for one year alone, and I am continuing to do it avoiding certain specific states such as Tamaulipas, and Colima, and I have never felt unsafe at all.

 I visited Taxco, a beautiful Magic Town in Guerrero, and I felt safe as in any other touristic town.
 Of course, there is a certain level of common sense that you need to follow, which I will discuss in the following chapter.

 We need to consider that Cancun and the Riviera Maya are built around and for tourism.
 They are a money machine, and for as much as it is such an ugly image, that’s what it is.

-Tourists are seen as walking dollars, and operators are always trying to make an advantage over them.
+Tourists are seen as walking dollars, and operators are always trying to make advantage of them.